 In the daily movements we make, the messages we send, and the sensations we experience, we already collaborate with these entities in increasingly varied, tactile and tangible ways.
 Bots mediate our relationships with ourselves, each other and our environments.
 While many of these interactions are familiar to us, there are a myriad of ways to move, think, sense and feel with our lively machines.

-This wide-ranging conference will bring artists, inventors, dancers, creative technologists, and other thought leaders together in conversation and exploration.
+Bringing artists, inventors, dancers, creative technologists, and other thought leaders together in conversation and exploration.
 By day, an interdisciplinary gathering of innovators will give workshops and lectures on the field's urgent questions and latest developments.
 By night, we will wander the imaginative terrain of interactive installations and performance.
 We will showcase ambitious explorations in the field of ART+TECH, from work imagining future machines to intelligent automations crafting masterpieces before your eyes.
+Get your ticket today!

-Salon style conversations, lectures and panels, with top speakers in the art, robotics and human robotics interaction industry.
+Salon style conversations, 20 mins talk + 10 mins Q&A, and panels, with top speakers in the art, robotics and human robotics interaction industry.

-- Ken Goldberg, artist and professor UC Berkeley.
-A pioneer in internet-based robotic telepresence and Cloud-Based Robotics /Automation presenting "Beyond the Uncanny Valley of the Dolls"
+- Ken Goldberg, artist and professor UC Berkeley, and a pioneer in internet-based robotic telepresence and Cloud-Based Robotics

 - Jordan Gray & Cindy Clark presenting Matchy, a chatbot bringing the connect & collaborate ethos of CODAME to a global scale.